- 100: A collection of words and images to mark the centenary of the University of Bristol

 Staff and students are entitled to buy copies of the book at the discounted price of £15, on presentation of their University ID card.
 Please ask for Paula Anstey at the reception desk in Senate House.

-The front cover of The University of Bristol: A History
+The University of Bristol: A History

 University College, Bristol, opened on 10 October 1876 with two professors and seven lecturers.
 During its first year, 99 day students registered and the number of evening students was 238.
 It was the first institute of higher education in the country to admit women on an equal basis with men.